-- ▶ Classic methods are based on the idea of an update "towards" a target.
-For example: - \blacktriangleright In the Monte Carlo method the update target for the value prediction is G_t . - ▶ In the TD(0) the update target is $R{t+1} + \gamma \hat{v}(S{t+1}, \mathbf{w}t)$. - ▶ In classic methods, what we do is to change the current estimation value "towards" the update. - ▶ The estimation of value function approximation is different: - Very complex methods are possible. - ▶ We will use supervised learning (i.e., we will learn through sets of inputs-outputs). - ▶ Since we are trying to learn how to link the inputs to real values we can this as a function approximation problem.
+- ▶ Classic methods are based on the idea of an update "towards" an (update) target.
+For example: - \blacktriangleright In the Monte Carlo method the update target for the value prediction is G_t . - ▶ In the TD(0) the update target is $R{t+1} + \gamma \hat{v}(S{t+1}, \mathbf{w}t)$. - ▶ In classic methods, what we do is to change the current estimation value "towards" the update. - ▶ The estimation of value function approximation is different: - Very complex methods are possible. - ▶ We will use supervised learning (i.e., we will learn through sets of inputs-outputs). - ▶ Since we are trying to learn how to link the inputs to real values, so we can consider this as a function approximation problem.